n0mi1k/pmkidcracker/README.md

 Below are the steps to obtain the PMKID manually by inspecting the packets in WireShark.

 **\*You may use Hcxtools or Bettercap to quickly obtain the PMKID without the below steps.
-But this way is better for understanding**
+The manual way is for understanding.**

 To obtain the PMKID manually from wireshark, put your wireless antenna in monitor mode, start capturing all packets with airodump-ng or similar tools.
 Then connect to the AP using an invalid password to capture EAPOL 1 message.
 Follow the next 3 steps to obtain the fields needed for the arguments.